Mamis-Solidarias/docs/backend-architecture/README.md

-# Backend Architecture
+# sBackend Architecture

 Our microservices are using .NET 6 and docker.
 Each microservice can be instantiated using our [template](), which provides a base for anything we might need, including tests.
-The template is composed by 4 different projects:
+The template is composed by 5 different projects:

 - `src/MamisSolidarias.WebApi.TEMPLATE`: This is the main Web API project, where the endpoints will be created.
 - `test/MamisSolidarias.WebApi.TEMPLATE`: This project has all the tests the Web API project.
 - `src/MamisSolidarias.HttpClient.TEMPLATE`: This is an Http Client implemented by us to simplify communication with other microservices.
 - `test/MamisSolidarias.HttpClient.TEMPLATE`: This project contains all the tests for the Http Client project.
+- `src/MamisSolidarias.Infraestructure.TEMPLATE`: This project contains all references to the DB.

 ## Web API